gar6920/3D-AI-GAME/memory bank/architecture.md

 - Modular entity/NPC creation: Entities are defined per implementation in `npcs.js` and loaded dynamically by the room.
 - All entity behavior (animation, movement, state) can be defined in the modular definitions.
 - Server is authoritative for all state and entity updates.
+- Dynamic reset logic: `BaseGameRoom.resetGame` clears all NPC entities on city center destruction and flags deferred respawn for the next cycle.

 ---